kaisenlinux/manpages-dev/category/SystemSecurity/Htop.md

             The children's user CPU time, which is the amount of time the process's waited-for children have spent executing in user mode (see UTIME above).

        CSTIME (CSTIME+)
-            The  children's system CPU time, which is the amount of time the kernel has spent executing system calls on behalf of all the process's waited-for chil‐ dren (see STIME above).
+            The children's system CPU time, which is the amount of time the kernel has spent executing system calls on behalf of all the process's waited-for children (see STIME above).

        PRIORITY (PRI)
             The kernel's internal priority for the process, usually just its nice value plus twenty.
 Different for real-time processes.

        NICE (NI)
             The nice value of a process, from 19 (low priority) to -20 (high priority).
 A high value means the process is being nice, letting others have a higher relative priority.
+The usual
-The usual OS permission restrictions for adjusting priority apply.
+            OS permission restrictions for adjusting priority apply.

        STARTTIME (START)
             The time the process was started.